 3. Hybrid Use Cases

 Hybrid applications combine the best features of both browser and native apps.
 They are made up of a Native shell that allows for seamless integration.
 While mobile app performance testing focuses on the load generated by users of a hybrid application on the server side, it also assesses the performance of the on-device application from an end user’s perspective.

 Useful Tools of Mobile App Performance Testing

 It works similarly to Selenium for mobile apps.
-Several steps required for testing can be recorded and played again by the tester.
+Several steps that are required for testing can be recorded and played again by the tester.

 - Monkey Runner

 Monkey Runner can run tests on real devices or emulators connected to a PC.
-The tool includes an API that allows you to control a smartphone, tablet, or emulator from code that isn’t written in Android.
+This tool includes an API that allows you to control a smartphone device, tablet, or emulator from a code that is not necessarily written in Android.